 Portland Makeup Programs

-Aspiring makeup artists have a few program options located within a 25-minute drive of the downtown Portland area.
-Read about the focus areas and training requirements at two schools that prepare students for state licensure in the cosmetology field.
-There is also a table offering additional information about the colleges, including details on costs, student retention rates and more.
+Aspiring makeup artists have 1 program option located within a 15-minute drive of the downtown Portland area.
+Read about the focus areas and training requirements at the school that prepares students for state licensure in the cosmetology field.
+There is also a table offering additional information about the college, including details on cost, student retention and more.

 - Mt.
-Hood Community College, a two-year, public institution, is the larger of the two profiled schools and offers an associate's degree program in cosmetology.
-The campus is roughly 17 miles from central Portland.
+Hood Community College, a two-year, public institution, offers an associate's degree program in cosmetology.
+The campus is roughly eight miles from central Portland.

 Find schools that offer these popular programs

 - Nail Technician - Manicurist